 |Reading||Accuplacer Reading Comprehension|

 * The highest ACT or SAT score will be used for placement.
-Students who believe ACT or SAT scores do not accurately reflect their writing ability can submit an Online Writing Challenge.
+Students who believe ACT or SAT scores do not accurately reflect their writing ability can complete the Writing Placement Reassessment.

 HOW WILL I KNOW WHAT SPECIFIC PLACEMENT ASSESSMENTS TO COMPLETE?